 Datawrapper lets users load CSV files to craft meaningful visualizations and then embed the same into webpages.
-Unlike other popular visualization tools, support for data sources is limited.
+Unlike other popular data visualization tools, however, support for data sources is limited.
 The primary method for loading data is the classic copy and paste.

 - Built-in color blindness checker.

-- Connecting visualizations to Google Sheets is supported.
+- Supports connecting visualizations to Google Sheets.